 Repeat – rep

-Check out this video for how I joined and work around the Elastic Head band.
+Check out this video for how I joined and worked around the Elastic Headband.

 Rounds 3: Ch 1, FLO, sc in each stitch across, turn working in opposite sts (BLO), sc in each st across, join with a sl st to beginning ch.
 (32) sc